The Leslye Headland : Harvey Weinstein : Star Wars The Acolyte controversy

 2012

-* Headland is the writer and director of her first film - a version of her play BachelorETTE.
-It is subsequently purchased by Miramax at the Sundance Film Festival.
+* Headland is the writer and director of her first film Bachelorette - a version of her play BachelorETTE.
+It is subsequently purchased by Miramax at the Sundance Film Festival - a dream come true for her.

 * 9 February 2012 - Interview with Leslye Headland at the Sundance Film Festival, DP/30: The Oral History of Hollywood, YouTube, duration: 37.25 minutes.
-She cites The Shining and Back to the Future as her favourite movies, watching them numerous times.
+Headland therein cites The Shining and Back to the Future as her favourite movies, watching them numerous times.

 Harvey Weinstein's former personal assistant writes tell-all play (sorta)